ThibaultLeroyFr/Intro2PopGenomics/README.md

 >*Leroy, T & Rougemont, Q. 2019.
 Population genetics analysis methods: from population structure inferences to genome scans for selection.
 In: Molecular Plant Taxonomy (Springer)*

-Please send an email to both thibault.leroy@umontpellier.fr and quentinrougemont@orange.fr for questions regarding these scripts or for full-text requests.
+Please send an email to both <a href="mailto:hibault.leroy@umontpellier.fr?subject=[Intro2popGenomics-Github]">Thibault </a>t and quentinrougemont@orange.fr for questions regarding these scripts or for full-text requests.

 ## Foreword